-Risk and Mitigation - After performing a Level 2 Basic Assessment4, the subject tree was assessed to have an overall moderate risk rating.
-In regards to mitigating these risks, I recommend applying an approximate 25% crown reduction with the structure and canopy balance of the tree in mind (see Appendix B as well as Figure 3 below).
+Risk and Mitigation - After performing a Level 2 Basic Assessment, the subject tree was assessed to have an overall moderate risk rating.
+In regards to mitigating these risks, I recommend applying and maintaining an approximate 25% crown reduction with the structure and canopy balance of the tree in mind (see Appendix B as well as Figure 3 below).
 This recommended pruning should be done in compliance to ANSI A300 Arboricultural Standards and will need to be applied over multiple spaced out pruning doses (taking up to 5 years) to minimize health impacts on the tree.
 This is also recommended to allow time for interior growth to further develop and broaden the options for new branches to prune back to.
-Pruning techniques such as reduction pruning, and removal pruning cuts should be used (not topping) to achieve this overall squattier appearance and are further explained in Appendix B. The end outcome should be a reduction of mechanical stress from overextended loads and an improvement in wind penetration.
+Pruning techniques such as reduction pruning, and removal pruning cuts should be used (not topping) to achieve this overall squattier appearance and are further explained in Appendix B. The end outcome should be a reduction of mechanical stress from overextended loads.
 A residual risk of "Low" should be achieved after implementing these recommended pruning strategies.
+It is with the health and safety of the community that I present these recommendations.